How do I sue someone?

 What is the protocol in the court?

-Generally speaking, cases are heard Monday to Friday from 9:30 am to 12:00 noon and from 1:30 to 4:30 pm.
+Generally speaking, cases are heard Monday to Friday from 9:30 am to 12:30 pm and from 2:00 to 4:30 pm.
 A daily court list is published that describes the cases that will be heard in each court house and each courtroom.
 Be sure that you are in the right courtroom when your case is called.